Directory Wizards Inc.

 Default: Not defined, which has the same effect as None.

-Per the TechNet article, if you connect using SSL, then the data signing is not required.
+Per the TechNet article, if you connect using SSL, data signing is not required.

-Ask your AD Admin if SSL is enabled on the AD server.
+Ask your Active Directory Administrator if SSL is enabled on the AD server.
 You can test with the SSL LDAP port of 636 (instead of the standard ldap port of 389) to see if that resolves the problem.